MHI's Response to the Great East Japan Earthquake

 - The company donated and installed 13 air-conditioning units at evacuation centers in the towns of Otsuchi and Yamada in Iwate Prefecture.

-- The company donated 20 forklift trucks to support recovery work at fishing ports in the cities of Miyako (Iwate Pref.), Kesennuma (Miyagi Pref.) and Ishinomaki (Miyagi Pref.).
+- The company donated forklifts to support fishing port recovery efforts in the cities of Miyako (Iwate Pref.) and Kesennuma.

 - The company also donated air purifiers, solar energy generating systems, and other relief materials.